mkauppila/WeatherBackend/readme.md

 Before starting the web server, you need to configure the environment variables.
 Copy `environment.sample.sh` to `environment.sh` and fill in your Dark Sky API token.

-TODO: Explain all the options that need/can be defined in `environment.sh`

-To start the web server and source all the needed environment variables while doing that, run:
+To start the web server:

     run.sh

+The `run.sh` script will source all the needed environtment variables and run the server using lein.

 # Testing

-TODO: write instructions for mocking the environment variables and running the tests using `test.sh` script.
+For testing, it's needed to mock the used environment variables.
+These mocked variables are defined in `environment-test.sh`. `test.sh` runs the unit test suite using the mocked environment values.

 ## Provided API

-TODO: Document the API endpoints
+`GET "/api/current" [latitude longitude unit-system language]`
+  - Get the current weather at the location using the given unit system and language.

 ## License

+Copyright © 2016 Markus Kauppila.
 Licensed under [MIT license](https://opensource.org/licenses/MIT).
-Copyright © 2016 Markus Kauppila.